Fire alarm maintenance

 What Does a Fire Alarm Maintenance Contract Cost?

 The number of devices — detectors, call points, and sounders — is a more reliable indicator of contract cost than floor area alone, because it directly determines how long the service visit will take.
 Always ask a contractor to quote based on an actual device count rather than square footage.
-London and South East rates are typically 15–25% above these figures.
+London and South East rates are typically 15–25% above these figures — see our London servicing guide for regional context.

 The Three Levels of Maintenance Contract

 As a general principle — the higher the consequence of the system being out of service, the higher the level of contract you should carry.
-For premises where people sleep, where there are vulnerable occupants, or where system downtime would be seriously disruptive, the additional cost of full cover is usually well justified.
+For premises where people sleep or where there are vulnerable occupants, the additional cost of full cover is usually well justified.
+A sounder circuit fault in a hotel with no rapid response contract leaves guests unprotected until the next available call-out slot.

 What Must a Compliant Contract Include?